-If cockroaches find new locations with favorable conditions, they can migrate from one harborage to another or develop new infestations which makes cockroach control more difficult.
+If cockroaches find new locations with favourable conditions, they can migrate from one harborage to another or develop new infestations which make cockroach control more difficult.
 In areas of high infestation, German cockroaches can build up outside heavily infested apartment units in the summer.
 Most often, outdoor infestations are found only outside the structures from which steady roach migrations occur, and near dumpsters and garbage cans.

 Cockroach control Control and Management of the German cockroach in Dubai, UAE

-If pesticide treatments are required, concentrate on injecting pesticides into active harborage rather than preventively treating uncertain harborage.
+If pesticide treatments are required, concentrate on injecting pesticides into active harborage rather than preventively treating uncertain harborage n controlling cockroaches.

-■ The crack and crevice type of pesticide application is preferred.
+■ The crack and crevice type of pesticide application is preferred in cockroach control.
 Use a narrow diameter extension tube in infested cracks and crevices to provide a thorough application of residual insecticide (under furniture, drawers, and sinks, around pipes, and in high cabinets).
-First remove utensils and supplies in cabinets; do not treat shelf surfaces.
+First, remove utensils and supplies in cabinets; do not treat shelf surfaces.

 ■ Space treatments include aerosols, fogs, or ultra low-dosage dispensers.
 They flush cockroaches out, causing them to cross residual pesticide applications, or they kill the insects by direct contact.
 They lack crack and crevice penetration.
 The need for repeated fogging at short intervals indicates populations are rising, not decreasing.
 Fog treatments should not be used cockroach control in food or occupied areas without prior removal of food.

-Brown-banded cockroaches are generally not as widespread as the German cockroach, but where they find favorable harborage, such as warm apartments and overheated office buildings, they build up infestations rivaling those of the German cockroach.
+Brown-banded cockroaches are generally not as widespread as the German cockroach, but where they find favourable harborages, such as warm apartments and overheated office buildings, they build up infestations rivalling those of the German cockroach.

 Control and Management of the Brown-banded Cockroach in Dubai